axeluhl/sailing-analytics/wiki/racelog-tracking.md

 [[_TOC_]]

 # Development Infos
-Currently, RaceLog tracking has not been merged into the master branch.
-Instead, refer to the following branches:
+RaceLog tracking has been merged into the master branch with commit 4b4b61b6c518139f4389aabd73c282621711855a.
+It was developed on the following branches:
 * ``ftes-rltracking``: The main RaceLog-tracking development
 * ``ftes-rltracking-equestrian``: Serves as a reference implementation of a tracking adapter built for RaceLog-tracking.